Narrable/Narrable-Terms-of-Service/terms.md

 In consideration of Narrable’s agreement to allow you to post Content to the Site and Narrable’s agreement to publish such Content and for other valuable consideration the receipt and sufficiency of which are hereby expressly and irrevocably acknowledged, you agree with Narrable as follows:

 1. You acknowledge that:
-  1. By uploading your photographic, graphic or audio works ("Content") to Narrable you retain <!-- Do you mean "retain" or "rightfully own" with the permission to grant license to Narrable to use as per 1.2 below? --> all rights to those works that you possessed prior to uploading.
+  1. By uploading your photographic, graphic or audio works ("Content") to Narrable you rightfully own and retain all rights to those works that you possessed prior to uploading.
   2. By posting Content to the Site you hereby grant to Narrable a non-exclusive, transferable, fully paid, worldwide license (with the right to sublicense) to use, distribute, reproduce, modify, adapt, publicly perform and publicly display such Content in connection with the Services.
 This license will exist for the period during which the Content is posted on the Site and will automatically terminate upon the removal of the Content from the Site;
-  3. The license granted to Narrable includes the right to use your Content fully or partially for any purpose and to distribute and redistribute your Content to other parties, web-sites, applications, and other entities, provided such Content is attributed to you in accordance with the proper credits (i.e. username, profile picture, photo title, descriptions, tags, and other accompanying information) if any and as appropriate, all as submitted to Narrable by you; <!--This language is vague as to whether the User affirms they own the right to or have permission to upload X Content.
-All content should have attribution to the user only without the qualification of "as appropriate" because if the credit/attribution to the user would not be appropriate, then they are upload un-licensed or un-disclosed content.
-We should chat about it. -->
+  3. The license granted to Narrable includes the right to use your Content fully or partially for any purpose and to distribute and redistribute your Content to other parties, web-sites, applications, and other entities, provided such Content is attributed to you in accordance with the proper credits (i.e. username, profile picture, photo title, descriptions, tags, and other accompanying information) all as submitted to Narrable by you;
   4. Narrable uses industry recognized software and measures to restrict the ability of users and visitors to the Site to make high resolution copies of Content posted on the Site.
 Notwithstanding its efforts, Narrable makes no representation or warranty that Content posted on the Site will not be unlawfully copied without your consent.
 Narrable does not restrict the ability of users and visitors to the Site to make low resolution or ‘thumbnail’ copies of Content posted on the Site and you hereby expressly authorize Narrable to permit users and visitors to the Site to make such low resolution copies of your Content; and
   5. Subject to the terms of the foregoing license, you retain full ownership or other rights in your Content and any intellectual property rights or other proprietary rights associated with your Content.
 2. You represent and warrant that: